 SPECIALIZING IN PRIVATE CUSTOM STUDENT TOURS FOR OVER TWO DECADES | CALL FOR A CUSTOM QUOTE (800) 896-3858

 The Hawaiian Islands are part of a long archipelago in the Pacific Ocean.
 There are eight major islands, but most travelers visit Oahu (the main island), Maui, Kauai or the Big Island of Hawaii.
-Oahu, with its bustling Waikiki scene, is the most common senior trip destination, but all the islands have their individual merits.
+Oahu, with its bustling Waikiki scene, is the most common senior trip destination, but all the islands have their respective virtues.

 Kauai, also known as the "Garden Isle," is perhaps the most laid-back of the main Hawaiian Islands.
-The main city of Lihue is not particularly touristy, but there are nicer areas to the south and north.
+The main city of Lihue is where you arrive, but there are picturesque areas to the south and north.
 On the south side, Poipu is Kauai's equivalent of Waikiki, but on a much smaller scale.
-Located on the drier side of the island, Poipu has sunnier weather, good snorkeling and some of the grander beachside hotels.
-It also has a number of shops and restaurants.
+Located on the drier side of the island, Poipu has sunny weather, good snorkeling and some of the grander beachside hotels.
+It also has a selection of shops and restaurants.
 Further west is Waimea Canyon, the impressive "Grand Canyon of the Pacific."
 The north side of the island, called the Napali Coast, is sparsely populated but contains luxurious resorts in Princeville near Hanalei Bay.

 The Big Island, also known simply as "Hawaii," is considerably larger than the other Hawaiian Islands.
-Because of this, different parts of the Big Island can be a few hours away by car.
+Because of this, different stops on the Big Island can be a few hours drive apart.
 Most visitors fly into Kona, which is on the western side of the island.
-Because the tradewinds depost most rain on the eastern side, Kona is sunny and arid.
-Further, much of the surrounding land is covered by lava rock from past flows.
-Nestled among the landscape, Kona has several posh resorts, nice beaches, shops and restaurants.
+Because the tradewinds deposit most rain on the eastern side, Kona is sunny and arid, especially northwards up through the Kohala Coast.
+Much of the landscape is covered by lava rock from previous flows.
+Nestled among the rocks, bays and hills, Kona has several posh resorts, ocean activities, shops and restaurants.
 Hilo, the other main city, is on the opposite side of the Big Island.
 Hilo is located in a much wetter region, and it has lush foliage and waterfalls to show for it.
-Hawaii boasts two active volcanoes, which are top tourist attractions.
-The Big Island is more varied and spread out than the other islands, and that aspect makes it some people's favorite.
+This island also boasts active volcanoes, and Hawaii Volcanoes National Park is a top tourist attraction.
+On the whole, the Big Island has varied terrain and is more spread out than the other islands, and that aspect makes it some people's favorite.